 Lick your lips and sink your teeth into this all-natural red white and blue popsicle recipe with a secret ingredient that hides the signs of aging.
 The perfect 4th of July treat for adults!

 Does anything taste more like the 4th of July than an ice-cold red, white, and blue popsicle?
-As far back as my memory takes me, I’m hard pressed to recall a more quintessential summer experience than standing in my uncle’s backyard, glistening in the aftermath of a water balloon fight, hastily licking my way through an ice pop as saccharine popsicle sweat melts down my hands.
+As far back as my memory takes me, I’m hard pressed to recall a more quintessential summer experience than standing in my aunty’s backyard, glistening in the aftermath of a water balloon fight, hastily licking my way through an ice pop as saccharine popsicle sweat melts down my hands.
 Independence, indeed.
 Soon followed by a hypnotic firework display and then, exhausted as a kid could get, right to bed without insurrection.